EVENT POSTPONED

 Admission:

 Arthur H. Miller, a half century Lake Forest resident, is emeritus Archivist and Librarian for Special Collections at Lake Forest College.
-He is the author of many books and articles on Lake Forest history, architecture, and landscape architecture.
+He is the author of many books and articles on Lake Forest history, architecture, and landscape architecture, including Classic Country Estates of Lake Forest.